 GeneCards Summary for ARFGAP1 Gene

 ARFGAP1 (ADP Ribosylation Factor GTPase Activating Protein 1) is a Protein Coding gene.
 Diseases associated with ARFGAP1 include Ceroid Lipofuscinosis, Neuronal, 4B, Autosomal Dominant and Hypotrichosis-Lymphedema-Telangiectasia Syndrome.
-Among its related pathways are Neuroscience and Transport to the Golgi and subsequent modification.
+Among its related pathways are Golgi-to-ER retrograde transport and Vesicle-mediated transport.
 Gene Ontology (GO) annotations related to this gene include GTPase activator activity.
-An important paralog of this gene is ARFGAP2.
+An important paralog of this gene is ARFGAP3.

 UniProtKB/Swiss-Prot Summary for ARFGAP1 Gene

 GTPase-activating protein (GAP) for the ADP ribosylation factor 1 (ARF1).
 Involved in membrane trafficking and /or vesicle transport.
 Promotes hydrolysis of the ARF1-bound GTP and thus, is required for the dissociation of coat proteins from Golgi-derived membranes and vesicles, a prerequisite for vesicle's fusion with target compartment.
 Probably regulates ARF1-mediated transport via its interaction with the KDELR proteins and TMED2.
 Overexpression induces the redistribution of the entire Golgi complex to the endoplasmic reticulum, as when ARF1 is deactivated.
 Its activity is stimulated by phosphoinosides and inhibited by phosphatidylcholine (By similarity).